+6.5.
 Equity Linked Notes Interest

-Following regulatory changes in 2017 regarding the disposition or transfer of equity linked notes prior to their maturity, all gains realized at the time of disposition or transfer must be considered as accrued interest.
-This interest must be registered in box 30 of the T5 slip.
-Box 21 (proceeds of disposition or settlement amount) on each of the T5008 will not include the interest declared on the T5 slip.
+All gains realized at the time of disposition or transfer must be considered as accrued interest.
+This interest must be registered in box 30 of the T5.
+Box 21 (proceeds of disposition or settlement amount) on the T5008 slip will not include the interest declared on the T5.